CodeUpdaterBot/AIvsSTEP/README.md

 **To use ChatGPT/OpenAI:** You must set the client.api_key to your OpenAI API Key (line 1075)

 **To use Ollama models:** You must be running Ollama and have the proper model name entered.
 You can check by running the Command Prompt and typing 'ollama list' to see which ollama models you have installed.
-- You only need a few GB of vRAM (video card memory) to run your own AI models for free
+- You only need a few GB of vRAM (GPU/video card memory) to run your own AI models for free

 **Use this on any test** by replacing the test data at the top with your own, that's it!
 Must be multiple-choice.
 - You can copy/select the text in a PDF and use ChatGPT to provide you the test in a format matching the one provided